netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 discussed in detail.

-# Multipath Scenarios
+# Multipath Categorization {#categories}

-This document distinguishes the following usage scenarios:
+This document distinguishes the following usage categories:

 * High bandwidth (HBW): Optimizing bandwidth by parallel transfer on multiple paths.